Employment Insurance Compassionate Care Benefits

 Compassionate care benefits combined with maternity, parental, or sickness benefits

-You can receive up to 71 weeks of benefits when compassionate care benefits are combined with maternity, parental, or sickness benefits.
+You can receive up to 102 weeks of benefits when compassionate care benefits are combined with sickness, maternity, parental and/or PCIC) benefits.
 For more information, visit the Service Canada Web site.

 Will I have to repay benefits at income tax time?